rothos/protocol_1/index.md

 They might have a magnetic pull on a person’s entire mind/belief/representational/behavioral system that causes a person to start layering.
 This might produce value in some ways but also produces a net global cost for that person’s system (usually).
 Prolonged contact might mean years of cleanup and significantly increased self-transformation timelines.

-The will present themselves (overtly or subtly) as having extremely rare, or unique, critically valuable special knowledge, but, usually it’s a lie or it’s not worth it because it’s mixed with poison and detoxing before consuming is prohibitively costly.
+They will present themselves (overtly or subtly) as having extremely rare, or unique, critically valuable special knowledge, but, usually it’s a lie or it’s not worth it because it’s mixed with poison and detoxing before consuming is prohibitively costly.

 A good self-transformation technique will typically endogenously generate sufficient value such that subtly and overtly authoritarian and coercive individuals can be in some sense ignored, at least for the purposes of acquiring the most precious things.

 (Such individuals will claim to have such techniques, and will dribble out some initial value, but engaging in such techniques will likely ultimately be damaging and counterproductive.
 If you decide to collect “pieces” from such people, beware.
 Sometimes they will have stumbled on a special, rare thing.
 But it will be perverted in some way and will come at a price.)

 It’s hard to overstate how much such an individual, one who, deep down, is relentlessly determined to control you and have you be a certain way, whether they realize it or not, can fuck up your life before you’ve realized it’s happened.
-Ten minutes with an individual like this can, worst-case, can mean hundreds of hours, or longer, to unfuck yourself.
+Ten minutes with an individual like this can, worst-case, mean hundreds of hours, or longer, to unfuck yourself.

 #### XII: Spotting a cult leader by overt signs